 Eric Hargan, former Deputy Secretary of the US Department of Health and Human Services

 James Hereford, Fairview Health Services

 David Horrocks, Chesapeake Regional Information System for Patients

 Charles Jaffe, HL7

-Steve Klasko, MD, MD, Thomas Jefferson University Hospital
+Steve Klasko, MD, Thomas Jefferson University Hospital

 Aaron Martin, Providence St. Joseph Health